A Heartfelt THANK YOU to Our Como Neighbors

 City of St. Paul Parks Department, Natural Resources Section – in particular Cy Kosel, Faith Krogstad, and the great guys and gals that make up the Natural Resources Section.

-Capitol Region Watershed District – in particular Lindsay VanPatten and Jessica Bromelkamp, who lead CRWD’s community outreach, and the Board of Managers, who have approved grant funding for CACN for several years.
+Capitol Region Watershed District – in particular Lindsay Schwantes and Jessica Bromelkamp, who lead CRWD’s community engagement, and the Board of Managers, who’ve approved grant $ for CACN for several years.

-District 10 Como Community Council – in particular Michael Kuchta, Executive Director, Mike Ireland, chair of the Environment Committee, and all the board and committee members.
+District 10 Como Community Council – in particular Michael Kuchta, Executive Director and Mike Ireland, Board member, Environment Committee member, and CACN lead team!

 University of Minnesota urban ecosystem and stormwater researchers – in particular Drs.
 Sarah Hobbie and Jacques Finlay, who are also fellow Como neighbors!

-Citizens League – last but certainly not least, we thank our mentors from the Citizens League, especially Sean Kershaw and Pahoua Hoffman.
-They are the reason the CACN was launched in the first place and continue to support us in our quest to build “civic imagination, civic capacity and civic infrastructure” in the Como neighborhood.
+Citizens League – last but certainly not least, we thank our mentors from the Citizens League.
+They are the reason the CACN was launched in the first place in our quest to build community conditions for civic leadership and collective caretaking of our common good assets.

 Past Collaborators and Supporters